All Episodes

 I had my own little room down there.

-And but I didn't have all the songs.
+But I didn't have all the songs.

 I could record them off the radio.

-And then I found out you could go down downtown Indianapolis and and stand in front of the radio station.
+And then I found out you could go down downtown Indianapolis and stand in front of the radio station.

-The call letters were W I F E and you can watch the disc jockey work.
+And you can watch the disc jockey work.

-So I'd catch a ride with my mom when she was going downtown to shop on the circle, and uh he she dropped me off in front of the radio station, I just stand there and stare at the DJ.
+So I'd catch a ride with my mom when she was going downtown to shop on the circle.

-And I watched him take the 45s and put the headphones on and I could see him answer the phone.
+And I watched him take the 45s and put the headphones on.

-Um I'm imagining he's talking to some women, some young ladies calling in.
+I'm imagining he's talking to some women, some young ladies calling in.

 I don't know, but I guess that I was right.

-That that was a great draw.
+That was a great draw.

 Go ahead.